ramenbased/oddsportal-archive-scraper/README.md

 ```

 Additional tool for parsing "per page" data into a single.json of one year containing all games (for now only baseball because it based ball).
+Supports .csv output with normalized team ID's according to retrosheet.

 ```bash
 cd combinejsons